Cusack

-Cusack is an Irish family name of Norman origin, originally from Cussac in Guienne (Aquitaine), France.
-The surname has diminished in common use in England, but is still common in Ireland, where it was imported at the time of the Norman invasion of Ireland in the 12th century.
+Cusack is an Irish family name of Norman origin Cussacq, which is originally from Cussac in Guienne (Aquitaine), France.
+The surname has diminished in common use in England, but is still common in Ireland, where it was introduced during the Norman invasion of Ireland in the 12th century.

-While Cusack is not a particularly common name, it is historically associated with a number of variant forms, such as de Cussac, de Cusack, de Ciusak, de Cíosóg, de Cíomhsíg, Mac Íosóg, and Mac Isog.
+While Cusack is not a particularly common name, it is often historically associated with a number of variant forms, such as de Cussac, de Cusack, de Ciusak, de Cíosóg, de Cíomhsíg, Mac Íosóg, and Mac Isog.

-The following are modern variants: Cusack, Kuzak, Kuzack, Cusick, and Cussack.
+Cusack, Kuzak, Kuzack, Cusick, and Cussack are all modern day variants of this name.

 Origin

-Geoffrey de Cusack arrived in Ireland during the reign of King John, possibly at the invitation of his relative, Adam de Feypo.
+The origin of this last name began when Godefridus de Cussacq, (eventually recorded as Geoffrey de Cusack) arrived in Ireland during the reign of King John, possibly at the invitation of his relative, Adam de Feypo.
 The family served as Lords of Killeen (requiring Knight Scutage, i.e. the supply of knights for 40 days service per year, to Hugh de Lacy, Lord of Meath, when requested).